FluffyRudy/maze-solver/README.md

 # Maze solver

-This Python program visualizes the Breadth-First Search (BFS) algorithm solving a maze using the Pygame library.
+This Python program generate random maze and solve it with minimum steps

 ## Description